ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 For more information on parameters, see [Create a Cloud connection](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#create-connection).

-Cloud connections are available in all current locations except Toronto 1, Montreal 1, and São Paulo 1 {: note}
+Cloud connections are available in all current locations except Toronto 1, Montreal 1, São Paulo 1 and Washington 4.
+{: note}

 ## Configuring Cloud connections